MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 as described in the [the course outline](../readme.md#course-outline).

-### Extended course
+### The extended course
+The _extended course_ adds around 30 hours to the _basic course_.
+This gives a 90-hour course, which might be used to get 3 ECTS points in some circumstances.

 In the _extended course_ a student can choose to develop a portfolio of work.
 This is identified in each self study under the heading, **"For extra credit"**.
-The _extended course_ adds around 30 hours to the _basic course_.
 Many students may have already been developing a portfolio anyway through other courses, and so the content they develop here can be added to that.

 The portfolio can be developed on any platform that the student likes.
 We anticipate anything from Twitter to YouTube, Instagram, or LinkedIn.
 The important thing is that the students apply what they have learned during the course to that portfolio.

-- The choice of platform(s) should be driven by the communications strategy that students develop in [self-study 4](../08_selfstudy4/readme.md)
+The choice of platform(s) should be driven by the communications strategy that students develop in [self-study 4](../08_selfstudy4/readme.md).

+---

 ## Using the course as part of a PhD study program